mike-scott/osfoundries/src/content/blog/20180417-mcumgr-dfu.md

 __Connect to the device using mcumgr__

-   It's now time to connect to your device using mcumgr.

-   These commands generally have to be run as root (commands are prefixed with `#` instead of `$`), so first make sure mcumgr is in root's PATH.
+   These commands generally have to be run as root (commands run as root instead of your normal user are prefixed with `#` instead of `$` in this blog post).
+First make sure mcumgr is in root's PATH.

      $ sudo -s
      # export PATH=$PATH:/home/YOUR_USERNAME/go/bin

+   Now verify you can connect to your device.

      # mcumgr --conntype ble --connstring ctlr_name=hci0,peer_name='Zephyr' echo hello
      hello